acgetchell/CDT-plusplus/README.md

 ### Current reference-suite status

-With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang. `build.sh` runs all 21 CTest entries on every supported platform: one unit-test launcher containing 83 doctest scenarios and 20 CLI integration tests.
+With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang.
+The cross-platform `just build` command runs all 21 CTest entries through `scripts/build.sh` on Unix and `scripts/build.bat` on Windows: one unit-test launcher containing 83 doctest scenarios and 20 CLI integration tests.
 The same `reference-smoke` preset is the supported local and CI contract; there are no overlapping focused registrations that can pass while omitting another doctest suite.

 ## Setup